 Read more about climate change in Texas in the 2006 Environmental Defense report Fair Warning: Global Warming and the Lone Star State.

-The State should establish clear metrics for determining which water infrastructure projects in the State Water Plan merit State financial assistance.
-Whatever the ultimate source of state funds, it is essential to establish an effective screening process for efficient use of money.
+The State should establish clear metrics for determining which water infrastructure projects in the State Water Plan merit state financial assistance.
+Whatever the ultimate source of state funds may be, it is essential to establish an effective screening process so that money is used efficiently.
 The metrics should reflect the following principles:

 In addition, any ongoing state water funding mechanism should dedicate a reasonable amount of funds to implement voluntary, on-the-ground measures to help keep rivers flowing and provide freshwater inflows to bays and estuaries.
 Any funding mechanism should also ensure that one-third of available funds are actually used for the implementation of effective water conservation programs and water reuse projects, with no more than half of that money allocated to reuse.

 House Bill 4, passed in the spring 2013 and approved by voters that fall, calls for devoting at least one-fifth of funding for conservation and reuse.
 That is a good start, but a concerted effort is needed to make that proposed allocation a reality and to ensure that programs to improve actual water efficiency are not short-changed in favor of reuse projects.